 Thus ends today’s rant.
 I mean, today’s reflection.
 Thanks you for reading.

-6 “William Lane Craig: Young Earth Creationism is Embarrassing,” remarks dated 20 January 2013, posted by YouTube user Theology, Philosophy and Science on 26 January 2014, available from https://youtu.be/VHye8EABbEc?t=1m52s (accessed 04 July 2018).
+“William Lane Craig: Young Earth Creationism is Embarrassing,” remarks dated 20 January 2013, posted by YouTube user Theology, Philosophy and Science on 26 January 2014, (formerly) available from https://youtu.be/VHye8EABbEc?t=1m52s (accessed 04 July 2018; when checked 02 November 2019, YouTube indicated that the account had been terminated).
 Somewhat over half of the pastors surveyed affirmed belief in the biblical view of creation, specifically in what the view indicates about the age of the earth.
 Craig thinks it is embarrassing that so many pastors believe their Bibles.

-12 Sebastian Gorka, “New ISIS Magazine Explicitly Targets Christians,” 02 August 2016, originally posted on The Gorka Briefing (showed as “for sale” 03 July 2018), available from https://counterjihadreport.com/category/dr-sebastian-gorka/page/2/ (accessed 03 July 2018).
+Sebastian Gorka, “New ISIS Magazine Explicitly Targets Christians,” 02 August 2016, originally posted on The Gorka Briefing (showed as “for sale” 03 July 2018), available from https://counterjihadreport.com/category/dr-sebastian-gorka/page/2/ (accessed 03 July 2018; found marked private and unavailable for public viewing on 02 November 2019).
 Astute readers who know biblical values will have to admit that some of the flaws jihadis perceive in the West are real, and are much of the reason that the West lacks the moral conviction to stand effectively against this variant of Islam.
 For example, no one can deny that secularized Western culture does indeed suffer from harmful “hedonic addictions,” and that it exports the materials that feed these addictions to the world.
 (In most cases, of course, it would be better to speak of hedonistic habits or proclivities, since genuine addiction is usually not involved.)
 Given the filth that certain segments of our society churn out for world consumption, one shouldn’t be surprised if decent people in other parts of the world, people with no ties to jihadi cults, feel that Western culture is a hostile force they need to oppose.
 As for the jihadis, that they are targeting Christians, who oppose the filth of Western culture as much as the jihadis profess to, makes one doubt that decency is really something the jihadis care about.
 Nonetheless, their criticism remains valid.